A Sense of Things: Netherlands /Guidebook

 You can tap in and out of the Metro and buses using a bank card.

-If you are staying with one of Hannah’s neighbours and would like to borrow a bike during your stay, do ask if they might have one you can borrow.
-If it’s not possible, and you are keen to cycle, speak to Hannah and she will aim to find you a bike for the week.
+If you are staying with one of Hannah’s neighbours and would like to use a bike during your stay, do ask if they might have one you can borrow.
+Alternatively you can hire a bike from Swap bike.
+You can find these at Mariniersweg 10 in Rotterdam.

 In addition to your own research, we are happy to share recommendations based on Hannah’s local knowledge and places her and Laura have enjoyed exploring.